christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 #### InfluxDB

+Metadata: Strong consistent (with Raft)
+Data: Eventually consistent (according to own statement, in practice only under very high throughputs)

 "The most related storage system is InfluxDB [9], an open-source time series database solution.
 Unlike ChronicleDB, InfluxDB is not optimized for single machine data storage but is designed from the ground up as a distributed system.
 Furthermore, in its current state, it is more suited for univariate time series data and, just like other time series systems, has no support for CEP-style queries."

+"By default, InfluxDB writes data in nanosecond precision.
+However if your data isn’t collected in nanoseconds, there is no need to write at that precision.
+For better performance, use the coarsest precision possible for timestamps."

+They also recommend inserting in batches: https://docs.influxdata.com/influxdb/v2.3/write-data/best-practices/optimize-writes/#batch-writes

 https://s3.amazonaws.com/vallified/InfluxDBRaft.pdf
 https://www.influxdata.com/blog/influxdb-clustering/